pqpq/beer-o-tron/doc/numbers.md

 I tried the 90&deg; cutout, but instead of cutting the power, the water boiled and started spurting from the overflow bottle so I panicked and switched it off.
 Need to do a proper test.
 At least it can hold 75&deg; now.

-Looking at the results from 4 temperature sensors in different places, and comparing them to a glass thermometer, and the usual cheap electronic one I use for brewing (both used to produce the numbers above), I concluded that one sensor placed higher up, near the tube, would be good enough, so this is the final configuration.
+Looking at the results from 4 temperature sensors in different places, and comparing them to the glass and electronic thermometers (used to produce the numbers above), I concluded that one sensor placed higher up, near the tube, would be good enough, so this is the final configuration.

 After properly assembling everything onto the mash tun lid I ran some more tests with the lid on.
 This was with 9l of water, and the loop which displaces another litre, bringing the level quite close to the top.

 First, a proper profile:

 ![Full profile test run](wheat_test.png)

 Then I left it on, but with the pump disconnected, to record the water cooling.
 This is over 9.5 hours!

 ![Cooling curve](cooling_curve.png)